gdubw/gng/README.md

 # Usage

-Just type 'gng' whenever you need to tyype `gradle`, then your life will be easier.
+Just type 'gng' whenever you need to type `gradle`, then your life will be easier.

 If you don't have any Gradle distribution, please don't worry. just type `gng --bootstrap`.
 It will create a Gradle wrapper in your current working directory.
 By default, `gng` installs Gradle wrapper with version `4.8.1`.